About This Manual

 Federal Reserve Bank staff should consult with the RBOPS Accounting Policy and Operations Section on financial accounting questions or issues that are not specifically covered in this manual.
 The section's email group is RBOPS FRB Accounting Policy and Operations.

 1. Portions of the FASB Accounting Standards Codification®, are copyrighted by the Financial Accounting Foundation, 401 Merritt 7, Norwalk, CT 06856, and are reproduced with permission.
-In June 2009, the Financial Accounting Standards Board issued ASC Topic 105, formerly SFAS No. 168, The FASB Accounting Standards Codification,("codification"), which has become the single source of U.S. GAAP.
+In June 2009, the Financial Accounting Standards Board issued ASC Topic 105, The FASB Accounting Standards Codification,("codification"), which has become the single source of U.S. GAAP.
 References to U.S. GAAP include both the codification as well as the legacy references.
 Return to text